-Purchasing computerized maintenance management software is a significant investment for any company, and moving to a new system can be very time-consuming.
+Purchasing computerized maintenance management software (CMMS) is a significant investment for any company, and moving to a new system can be very time-consuming.
 For this reason, most organizations are content with upgrading their existing maintenance software instead of switching to a new system.
+However, it could be time for a CMMS software change.

-Nevertheless, you should regularly assess your CMMS system and its performance.
-Furthermore, since CMMS systems have evolved over the last few years, it might be worthwhile for your company to research other CMMS software vendors and compare their features and pricing options.
-The following are signs that it might be time to upgrade to a new CMMS altogether.
+You should regularly assess your CMMS system and its performance.
+Since CMMS systems have evolved over the last few years, it might be worthwhile for your company to research other CMMS software vendors and compare their features and pricing options.

 - Compliance issues.
 Maintenance managers constantly need to stay abreast of health and safety regulations and requirements in order to mitigate their exposure to risk.
 When it comes to meeting regulatory compliance standards, there is no room for error.
 Up-to-date CMMS software helps maintenance managers ensure that current maintenance standards for facilities and equipment are established and followed.
 This keeps the work environment and equipment reliable, while preparing you for recurring inspections and testing.

 As CMMS systems become increasingly affordable and accessible, a growing number of organizations both large and small are implementing new software to improve processes and lower costs.
-If any of the above criteria apply to your organization, perhaps it’s time for you to find a different maintenance management software system for your needs.
+If any of the above criteria apply to your organization, perhaps it’s time for you to make a CMMS software change.

 DPSI provides maintenance management software for the fleet, manufacturing, and facility industries.
 We have been in the industry for over 30 years, and serve over 50,000 users in 50 countries.
 Please contact us today for more information about our software and services.